 The department or program in which the student is pursuing a degree may decide that certain courses required for the major that were taken in the past must be retaken.
 Courses that are declared outdated for the major will still count toward the General Education Core if they meet core requirements.
 Students should consult with their respective academic advisor in their major field of study for details.

-International applicants should refer to “Admission of International Applicants” within this section of the Catalog.
+International applicants should refer to “Admission of International Applicants”within this section of the Catalog.

+UH Manoa reserves the right to accept or reject credits earned at any other institution of higher education.
 In general, UH Manoa accepts credits earned at institutions fully accredited by U.S. regional accrediting associations, provided that such credits are substantially equivalent to courses at UH Manoa, and have been completed with a grade of D (not D-) or better.
 An evaluation of transfer credits will be undertaken only after a student has been admitted to a program leading to a degree and has confirmed his or her intention to enroll.

 Notable Restrictions on Transfer Credit